Tandysony/Web-Development-Practice/Drupal_dev_docs/Install Drupal on AMPPS.md

 3. Window 7/8/10 or Mac OS X or Linux

 #### 1. Download and install AMPPS

+AMPPS is a solution stack of Apache, MySQL, MongoDB, PHP, Perl & Python for Windows, Linux and Mac.
+It enables you to provide local host for local web development.
+You might have experienced MAMP on Mac OS, WAMP on Windows, or LAMP for Linux.
+However, it is more likely to pop up errors when sync website/database between machines.
+With AMPPS across all platforms, it ensures that database version and structure (i.e., table prefix) are exactly the same regardless of the OS.

  * Download [AMPPS](http://www.ampps.com/)
  * Install it on your PC or Mac